Chia-Network/chia-docs/docs/resources/custody_tool_description.md

 ## Singleton Structure

-The prefarm uses a [singleton](https://chialisp.com/docs/puzzles/singletons "Description of Chia singletons") with five main features:
+The prefarm uses a [singleton](https://chialisp.com/docs/puzzles/singletons "Description of Chia singletons") with the following features:

 1. **Multisig** -- required to perform actions on the singleton, where: